Overview

 Visit Glasgow Cathedral, so highly regarded that in 1451 the Pope declared a pilgrimage there held the same merit as one to Rome.
 The current 12th-century cathedral stands on the site of a monastery founded by St. Mungo in 550 CE.
 Inside, admire post–World War II stained glass, including the Millennium Window, considered one of the most technically advanced stained-glass works in the world.
 Your visit also includes the Chapel of St. John the Evangelist and Blacader Aisle.

-Visit the National Scottish Piping Center and learn about the Great Highland Bagpipe, as well as other instruments used in Scottish music like the Scottish Smallpipes, Uillean Pipes, Fiddle, Accordion, and Percussion instruments.
+Visit the National Piping Centre and learn about the Great Highland bagpipe along with other instruments used in Scottish music, including smallpipes, uilleann pipes, fiddle, accordion, and percussion.

 Glasgow performance